Ways-Beyond/Mac_changer/README.md

 # 🖥️ MAC Address Manager

 A colorful, menu‑driven Bash script for managing MAC addresses on Linux systems.
 It provides a dashboard‑style interface with logging, search, backup, and real‑time monitoring.
-**Made by ELMAN404**

 ---